Attribution Modeling Explained: Every Model, The Math, and What Actually Works in 2026

 Google removed 4 attribution models.
 Here's why that matters.

-In September 2023, Google fully sunset first-click, linear, time-decay, and position-based attribution in both GA4 and Google Ads.
-Any conversion actions still using these models were automatically switched to data-driven attribution.
+In late 2023, Google fully sunset first-click, linear, time-decay, and position-based attribution in both GA4 and Google Ads.
+If you were still using one of them, you got switched to data-driven attribution whether you liked it or not.

-The reality is simpler.
-Fewer than 3% of conversions in Google Ads used these models.
-Most advertisers were already on data-driven or last-click.
-Google removed the options that almost nobody was using.
+I think the real reason is plainer than that.
+Fewer than 3% of conversion actions in Google Ads used these models.
+Almost everyone was already on data-driven or last-click.
+So Google dropped the options hardly anyone touched.

-But that "almost nobody" includes marketers who specifically chose those models because they were transparent and predictable.
-A linear model always splits credit equally.
-A time-decay model always uses the same formula.
-You can audit the math.
-You can explain it to your CEO.
+But "hardly anyone" still includes the marketers who picked those models on purpose, because they were transparent and predictable.
+A linear model always splits credit evenly.
+A time-decay model always runs the same formula.
+You can check the math yourself.
+You can explain it to your CEO without flinching.

 Data-driven attribution?
-You can't audit it, because it's a black box.
-And that's a problem.
+You can't check it, because it's a black box.
+And a black box is a problem.

-To make things even more confusing, GA4 also renamed "conversions" to "key events" in March 2024.
-The underlying mechanism is identical, but now GA4 has "key events" while Google Ads has "conversions," and the numbers between the two don't match because Google Ads applies its own conversion modeling on top.
+It got more confusing from there.
+In March 2024, GA4 renamed "conversions" to "key events".
+The mechanism underneath is exactly the same.
+But now GA4 says "key events" while Google Ads still says "conversions," and the two numbers don't line up, because Google Ads layers its own conversion modeling on top.
+So you have one company, two products, two words for the same thing, and two answers.

 Why GA4's data-driven attribution is a black box

-GA4's data-driven attribution (DDA) uses machine learning to analyze your conversion paths and assign credit.
-In theory, this should be the most accurate model.
-In practice, there are four problems nobody talks about.
+GA4's data-driven attribution (DDA) uses machine learning to read your conversion paths and hand out credit.
+On paper it should be the most accurate model you can get.
+In practice it has four problems, and each one is worse than the last.

 Problem 2: You can't audit the algorithm.
 DDA is a proprietary black box.
-You can see outputs (channel X got 30% credit, channel Y got 70%) but you cannot examine the inputs, weights, or logic.
-There is no way to verify why one channel got more credit than another.
-You're trusting the algorithm completely.
+You see the output.
+Channel X got 30%, channel Y got 70%.
+You can't see the inputs, the weights, or the logic.
+There's no way to check why one channel beat another.
+You either trust the box or you don't.

-Problem 3: Google is judging its own ad platform.
-Google controls both the DDA algorithm and the Google Ads platform that receives credit from it.
-This is a structural conflict of interest.
-Research shows that 68% of multi-touch attribution models over-credit digital paid channels.
-Switching from last-click to DDA consistently reduces email channel credit while increasing Google Ads credit.
+Problem 3: Google is grading its own homework.
+Google owns the DDA algorithm and it owns Google Ads, the platform that collects the credit.
+That's a structural conflict of interest, and the numbers fit the suspicion.
+Research finds that 68% of multi-touch attribution models over-credit digital paid channels, so more than two thirds tilt toward paid.
+And switching from last-click to DDA tends to cut email's credit while pushing Google Ads credit up.

-Problem 4: The lookback window is capped at 90 days.
-GA4's maximum attribution lookback window is 90 days (default is only 30 days).
-Any touchpoint older than 90 days is excluded entirely.
-For B2B companies with sales cycles of 6-12 months, this means the awareness touchpoints that started the relationship simply don't exist in the model.
+Problem 4: The lookback window stops at 90 days.
+GA4's longest attribution lookback window is 90 days.
+The default is 30 days for acquisition events and 90 for other key events.
+Anything older than 90 days is dropped from the model completely.
+If your B2B sales cycle runs 6-12 months, the awareness touchpoints that started the relationship don't exist as far as GA4 is concerned.
+They happened.
+The model just never sees them.

-In another case documented by Recast, a naive switch to Google's DDA model led to $40,000 in wasted ad spend that had to be refunded to the client.
-DDA was over-crediting Google Ads campaigns that weren't driving incremental conversions.
+Recast wrote up a case where a quick switch to Google's DDA model burned $40,000 in wasted ad spend that had to be refunded to the client.
+DDA had been crediting Google Ads campaigns that weren't driving any extra conversions at all.
+Forty thousand dollars, spent on the strength of a number the box couldn't explain.

 The consent gap: why cookie-based attribution misses 60% of your visitors

-Here's the attribution problem that overshadows everything else: if your analytics tool uses cookies, and you're legally required to ask for consent, most of your visitors are invisible.
+This is the attribution problem that swallows all the others.
+If your analytics tool runs on cookies, and the law makes you ask for consent first, most of your visitors are invisible to you.

-The numbers are stark.
-In GDPR-compliant Europe, 60-70% of visitors reject cookies when given proper "Reject all" buttons.
-In Germany, rejection rates hit 87%.
-In France, 73%.
-The etracker Consent Benchmark 2025 found an average 60% data loss from compliant consent banners.
+The numbers are blunt.
+In GDPR-compliant Europe, 60-70% of visitors reject cookies once you give them a real "Reject all" button.
+So roughly two out of every three people say no. The etracker Consent Benchmark 2025 put the average data loss from compliant banners at 60%.

-The most striking example: the UK's Information Commissioner's Office, the privacy regulator itself, lost 90.8% of tracked visitors after implementing a compliant consent banner.
-Their daily tracked users dropped from 119,417 to 10,967.
+The clearest example I've seen comes from the privacy regulator itself.
+The UK's Information Commissioner's Office lost 90.8% of its tracked visitors after putting up a compliant consent banner.
+Their daily tracked users fell from 119,417 to 10,967.
+The body that writes the cookie rules nearly vanished from its own analytics.
+That tells you everything.

-When 60-90% of your visitors are invisible to your analytics, every attribution model breaks.
-It doesn't matter whether you're using first-touch, last-touch, linear, or data-driven.
-You're building attribution on a fraction of your actual traffic.
+When 60-90% of your visitors are invisible, every attribution model breaks.
+First-touch, last-touch, linear, data-driven, it makes no difference.
+You're modeling a fraction of your real traffic and calling it the picture.

-On top of consent banners, privacy browsers are actively breaking attribution.
-Safari's Intelligent Tracking Prevention caps JavaScript-set cookies to 7 days.
-Firefox's Enhanced Tracking Protection strips tracking parameters and blocks third-party cookies.
-Brave blocks analytics scripts entirely.
+Consent banners aren't the only thing breaking attribution.
+The browsers are doing it too.
+Safari's Intelligent Tracking Prevention caps JavaScript-set cookies at 7 days.
+Firefox's Enhanced Tracking Protection blocks third-party cookies out of the box and strips tracking parameters in Strict mode.
+Brave blocks analytics scripts outright.

-Cookieless analytics tools like Clickport, Plausible, and Fathom eliminate this problem entirely.
-No cookies means no consent banner needed, which means 100% of visitors are tracked.
-Last-touch attribution on 100% of your traffic is more useful than data-driven attribution on 30% of your traffic.
+Cookieless analytics tools like Clickport, Plausible, and Fathom make this whole problem go away.
+No cookies means no consent banner.
+No consent banner means you see 100% of your visitors.
+And last-touch attribution on all of your traffic beats data-driven attribution on a third of it, every time.

 UTM parameters: the last attribution signal that actually works

-UTM parameters are tags you add to URLs to tell your analytics tool where traffic came from.
-When someone clicks a link with ?utm_source=newsletter&utm_medium=email&utm_campaign=march-2026, your analytics tool captures exactly which campaign drove that visit.
+UTM parameters are tags you bolt onto a URL to tell your analytics tool where the traffic came from.
+When someone clicks a link carrying ?utm_source=newsletter&utm_medium=email&utm_campaign=march-2026, your tool records exactly which campaign sent that visit.

 The five parameters

 utm_source (required): WHO sent the traffic.
-The specific platform or publisher: google, linkedin, newsletter, partner-blog.
+The exact platform or publisher: google, linkedin, newsletter, partner-blog.

 utm_medium (required): HOW it arrived.
 The channel type: cpc, email, social, paid_social, referral, affiliate.
-This is the parameter that drives channel classification in GA4.
-Wrong medium = wrong channel group = "Unassigned" traffic.
+This is the one that drives channel classification in GA4.
+Get the medium wrong and you get the wrong channel group, which usually means "Unassigned" traffic.

 utm_campaign (required): WHAT initiative.
 The campaign name: black-friday-2026, product-launch-q1.
-Keep this constant across channels to compare performance by source within the same campaign.
+Keep it identical across channels so you can compare sources inside the same campaign.

 utm_term (optional): WHICH keyword or subject.
-Originally for paid search keywords, now also used for email subject lines and audience segments.
+It started life for paid-search keywords.
+People now use it for email subject lines and audience segments too.

 utm_content (optional): WHICH variation.
-Differentiates creative versions, placements, or CTAs: header-cta, sidebar-banner, blue-button.
+It tells apart creative versions, placements, or CTAs: header-cta, sidebar-banner, blue-button.

 Good vs. bad UTM tagging

-The most common mistakes that break UTM attribution:
+Here are the mistakes that quietly break UTM attribution:

 - Inconsistent capitalization.
-GA4 treats UTM values as case-sensitive.
-"Facebook", "facebook", and "fb" create three separate sources.
+GA4 reads UTM values as case-sensitive.
+"Facebook", "facebook", and "fb" become three separate sources, and your one channel splits into three.

 - Tagging internal links.
-UTMs on links between your own pages reset the session and overwrite the original source.
-A visitor from a Google ad clicks an internal banner with UTMs, and the conversion gets attributed to "homepage-banner" instead of the ad.
+Put UTMs on a link between your own pages and you reset the session and overwrite the original source.
+A visitor arrives from a Google ad, clicks an internal banner that's tagged, and the conversion gets handed to "homepage-banner" instead of the ad that paid for it.

 - Missing parameters.
-Tagging paid ads but forgetting UTMs on newsletter links, social posts, or podcast descriptions creates blind spots.
+Tag the paid ads but forget the newsletter links, the social posts, the podcast descriptions, and you've drilled blind spots into your own data.

 - Redirect chains dropping parameters.
-301 and 302 redirects don't preserve query parameters by default.
-Every redirect between click and landing page is a chance to lose UTMs.
+301 and 302 redirects don't carry query parameters unless you tell them to.
+Every redirect between the click and the landing page is one more chance to lose your UTMs.

 Dark traffic: the visitors your analytics can't see

-Even with perfect UTM tagging and a cookieless analytics tool, a significant portion of your traffic shows up as "Direct" when it isn't.
+Even with perfect UTM tagging and a cookieless tool, a big chunk of your traffic shows up as "Direct" when it's nothing of the sort.
 This is dark traffic.

-The most famous proof: Groupon deindexed itself from Google for 6 hours and watched "Direct" traffic to their long-URL pages drop by 60%.
-That traffic was organic search being misattributed as Direct all along.
+The most famous proof came from Groupon.
+They deindexed themselves from Google for 6 hours as an experiment and watched 60% of the "Direct" traffic to their long-URL pages disappear.
+That traffic wasn't direct.
+It was organic search, and GA had been filing it under Direct the whole time.

-SparkToro tested 1,113 visits across 16 pages on 11 platforms and found that referral data is stripped almost everywhere:
+SparkToro tested 1,113 visits across 16 pages on 11 platforms and found referral data gets stripped almost everywhere:

 - 100% of visits from TikTok, Slack, Discord, WhatsApp, and Mastodon showed as "Direct"